TuplexLanguage/site/docs/syntax_intro.md

         tmp = tmp - 1

 > Mutability: Tuplex variables / fields are immutable by default.
-The 'mut' keyword or the '~' tilde token are used to indicate the value may be modified after initialization.
+The 'mut' keyword or the '~' tilde token are used to indicate that the value may be modified after initialization.

 #### Other Basic Syntax Elements

 - Line comments begin with ##.
 - Multi-line comments are enclosed between /* and */.
 Comments can be nested.
-- Statements are typically terminated with a newline (with an optional ';' semicolon).
+- Statements are typically terminated with a newline (or a ';' semicolon, for multiple statements on a line).
-- Bodies of types, functions, and suites of statements are demarkated with a deeper indentation level.
+- Bodies of types, functions, and suites of statements are demarcated with a deeper indentation level.

 #### Imports